 “A wise surgeon said: ‘spine fusions remain unchanged since their inception in 1911.’
 This was before Ford’s Model T, and is why patients beg for improvement.”
 Dr. Pauza

-The Discseel® Procedure uses a substance called fibrin that is made from human blood.
-It is an FDA approved biologic that is used off-label, analgous to corticosteroid used for epidural injections.
+The Discseel® Procedure uses a substance called Fibrin that is made from human blood.
+It is an FDA-approved drug that is used off-label, analogous to corticosteroid used for epidural injections.
 Corticosteroid is an FDA approved drug, but is not indicated for the epidural space, yet physicians recognize its help with patient’s back pain.
-Pauza uses non-autologouos fibrin in the same manner.
+Dr. Pauza uses non-autologous Fibrin in the same manner.
 He introduces it into damaged discs in your lumbar and/or cervical spine.
 It seals the disc, becoming a part of the disc, and then promotes disc tissue to grow in patient’s discs.
-During the Discseel® Procedure, part of the process is to look for torn discs as evidenced through live x-rays obtained during the annulogram and then, seal the torn discs with fibrin during the Discseel® Procedure.
-The goal of the fibrin is to seal torn, leaky discs and promote regrowth of disc tissue.
+During the Discseel® Procedure, part of the process is to look for torn discs as evidenced through live x-rays obtained during the Annulogram and then, seal the torn discs with Fibrin during the Discseel® Procedure.
+The goal of the Fibrin is to seal torn, leaky discs and promote regrowth of disc tissue.

 Before today, the main options for bulged and degenerated discs were surgery, narcotics, injections with corticosteroids or living with pain, which is why Dr. Pauza developed the Discseel® Procedure after caring for hundreds of patients who were made worse following their spine surgery.